 Haus der Musik

 We could not have been happier with the personalized service at the Palais Hansen Kempinski.
-This luxury hotel is located within the Ringstrasse (the ring road that surrounds central Vienna), away from the crowded touristy areas, yet convenient to trams and the metro.
+This luxury hotel is located within the Ringstrasse (the ring road that surrounds central Vienna), away from the crowded touristy areas yet convenient to trams and the metro.
 Its elegant suites offer plenty of space for families to spread out and enjoy.
-High tea is offered in the lobby, along with coffee, pastries and drinks — perfect for afternoon aperitifs.
+High tea is offered in the lobby, along with coffee, pastries and drinks — perfect for an afternoon pick-me-up.
 One of our favorite features was the extensive global breakfast buffet featuring made-to-order eggs, local cheeses and meats, all sorts of fresh pastries, freshly squeezed juices and even Champagne.
-A lovely Virtuoso perk!

-If you’ve seen London, Paris, Rome and/or Barcelona, it is time to experience the timeless elegance of Vienna.
-The city is also a perfect jumping off point for exploring more of Central Europe, from Salzburg to Prague to Budapest.
+If you’ve seen London, Paris, Rome and Barcelona, the moment is right to experience the timeless elegance of Vienna.
+The city is also a perfect jumping-off point to explore other destinations in Central Europe, from Salzburg to Prague to Budapest.

 Editor’s Note: Tamara received a travel advisor rate at Palais Hansen Kempinski.
 As always, our opinions are our own on Ciao Bambino.
 Photos by Tamara Gruber unless otherwise noted.